Skip to main content ↓

 Case study: Using sales activity reporting for sales coaching

-Nutshell customer Mike Dohrman, a vice president and sales manager at Gretna, Louisiana-based Acme Truck Line, Inc., has found that activity reporting can help to drive collaboration, as well as competition.
+Nutshell customer Mike Dohrman, a vice president and sales manager at Gretna, Louisiana-based Acme Truck Line, Inc., has found that activity reporting can help drive collaboration and competition.

 “If something interesting is going on with a specific customer, or if the rep is spending an unusual amount of time with that customer, I don’t have to dig to get that information out of the rep,” he explains.
 “It’s right there in the report for both of us to see.”